CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseVersionLocale.md

 ```

 ### -Description
-The string field to hold the description
+The string field to hold the description.

 ```yaml
 Type: string